About This Chapter

 5. How to Design Sequence Detectors: Steps & Example

 Have you ever used a digital code to open a lock or a door?
-Do you use, or know someone that uses a security alarm that beeps when unauthorized people try to enter a building?
+Do you use, or know someone who uses, a security alarm that beeps when unauthorized people try to enter a building?
 These are examples of circuits that can be built using basic sequence detector design concepts.
 We will learn about this in this lesson.

 6. Asynchronous Sequential Circuits: Definition & Benefits

 In this lesson, we will learn about Asynchronous Counters and Asynchronous Sequential Circuits.
 We will explore how a flip-flop can be clocked in asynchronous sequential circuits.
 Additionally, we will discover how Asynchronous Sequential Circuits are beneficial.

 In this lesson, we will learn about integrated circuits (ICs) and explore their origin, types, and benefits.
 We will also look at different ways that they are packaged.

 8. Digital Integrated Circuits: Definition, Types & Examples